-Allow 7-10 days for your Child Maltreatment Registry Check to be Approved.
-If you have questions or problems, contact the Arkansas Department of Human Services at (501) 682-0405.
+Allow four weeks for your Child Maltreatment Registry Check to be Approved.
+If you havequestions or problems, contact the Arkansas Department of Human Services at (501) 682-0405.

 To verify that you have a cleared child maltreatment registry check, follow these directions: